Poets&Quants Top Business Schools

 About Providence College

 Founded in 1917, Providence College is the only college or university in the United States administered by the Dominican Friars.
 Our undergraduate enrollment is approximately 4,000 students and we offer degrees in 52 academic majors and 39 minors.
 The PC School of Business provides a liberal arts-based business education in four majors and three minors.
-We have been ranked No. 1 in the competitive “Regional Universities North category” three of the last four years according to U.S. News & World Report’s “America’s Best Colleges,” and in the top 50 undergraduate business programs by Poets&Quants for Undergrads.
+We are ranked No. 1 in the competitive “Regional Universities North category” according to U.S. News & World Report’s “America’s Best Colleges,” and in the top 50 undergraduate business programs by Poets&Quants for Undergrads.
 The School of Business is AACSB-accredited, an accomplishment only 30 percent of U.S. business schools achieve.

 School spirit runs deep at Providence College.
 Our athletes compete in the NCAA Division I BIG EAST Conference and Hockey East.
 Club and intramural sports are popular and sometimes just as intense.
 PC offers 120+ active clubs and organizations that are as varied as the interests, career aspirations, and talents of our students.